alceal/plotlars/README.md

   efficient data manipulation library.
 - [Plotly](https://github.com/plotly/plotly.rs): For the inspiration and ideas behind visualization libraries.
+- [Evcxr](https://github.com/evcxr/evcxr): For enabling the use of Rust in Jupyter Notebooks.
 - Rust Community: For the support and development of an amazing programming language.